jedi4ever/patrickdebois-research/agents.md

 - TransformerOptimus/SuperAGI: <⚡️> SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably: https://github.com/TransformerOptimus/SuperAGI
 - Tonic-AI/DataTonic: 🌟DataTonic : A Data-Capable AGI-style Agent Builder of Agents , that creates swarms , runs commands and securely processes and creates datasets, databases, visualisations, and analyses. : https://github.com/Tonic-AI/DataTonic
 - MetaGPT - https://www.linkedin.com/posts/liorsinclair_impressive-metagpt-is-about-to-reach-30000-activity-7119376069719179264-0UZs/
+- Compliant-agent, a LangChain agent with advanced prompt engineering that checks if a user’s action is compliant before doing it - https://twitter.com/briankitano/status/1673861249069899776

 - Bedrock Agent Traces: New!
 Bedrock Agent Traces.
 Agents let you harness LLM reasoning skills to complete tasks.
 Traces give a view into to their chain of thought for the first time - https://www.linkedin.com/posts/activity-7125163922369761280-vQEA/
 - How to get started with AWS Bedrock Agents as code